 A rule of thumb: The higher your fitness level, the longer you probably need to warm up.
 (The fitter you are, the longer it takes to get your heart rate up and the more muscle mass you have to get warm.)
 At a bare minimum, though, for even the shortest workouts, you should allow for a five-minute warm-up.

-On the following pages, you’ll learn how to do it right.
+Below, you’ll learn how to do it right.
 There’s no special equipment required, so you can do these anywhere, and before every workout.
 Complete them all for a 20-minute buildup that will prepare you for just about any sport or activity.
 Or, if you’re short on time, choose just a few that are well suited (see the “Best Before” suggestions) to the activity you plan to complete.